LordAshes/TaleSpire-FileAccessPlugin/README.md

 This also means that append and write functions only work with existing files.
 Thus the write functions cannot be used to make a new file but can be used to rewrite an existing file.

+## Full Path

+Full path sources are recognized by having a colon as a second characters since such sources start with a drive letter and then are followed by a colon and the path and file name.
+When such sources are provided, they are used as is without looking them up in the files list or on the internet.